 - Multiple rounds of *user testing

-*Critically, user testing informed key marketing changes, e.g. that no service charge information was barrier to sale, and that customers weren’t aware of the three retirement living offerings.
+*Critically, user testing informed key marketing changes, e.g. that no service charge information was a barrier to sale, and that customers weren’t aware of the three retirement living offerings.

 The project team maintained close contact with the customers, leadership team, sales teams, and partners ensures we can listen to and understand all stakeholders’ needs – for buy-in to a programme which is as much about brand messaging as improving our customers’ digital experience:

 The Executive Board whole-heartedly approved budgets once they understood the aims.

 Customer feedback demonstrates users can find what they want on the site easily and we track their end-to-end journeys.

 Quarterly visits to regional teams shared what we were doing, why, and how.
 We learnt first-hand of opportunities, challenges and how website changes were being received, incorporating feedback into designs and learnings.

 McCarthy & Stone’s contact centre team (Ventrica) depends heavily on the website as their primary source of development information.
 We spent a day with them listening to calls and speaking with agents and invited them to consultation workshops to ensure any changes made matched their needs.